agent-squirrel/OSIRiS/README.md

 a variety of file systems.

 OSIRiS is written in C#, BATCH and Powershell and is open source under the GPL.

+#What does it do?

+When setting up a machine, OSIRiS performs the following actions:

+1. Renames the machine based on the manufacturers model number as extracted from the firmware.

+2. Deletes all the user accounts on the machine.

+3. Creates two new accounts, ‘Customer’ and ‘Officeworks’ which has it's password set to whatever the user chooses.

+4. Configures a new power plan called ‘Officeworks’ that never sleeps nor hibernates.

+5. Disables ‘Windows Update’ to prevent the display machines from eating all the bandwidth.

+6. Configures the ‘OFW-Display’ wireless network.

+7. Sets the time zone.

+8. Sets the time to whatever the user chose.

+9. Configures the machine to automatically shutdown at the user designated time.

+10. Schedules a task to reset the wireless card on every boot of the machine.
+This prevents the machines being in airplane mode at the start of the day.

+11. Reboots the machine.

+When selling a machine, OSIRiS performs the following actions:

+1. Switches ‘Windows Update’ back on.

+2. Deletes the ‘Officeworks’ and ‘Customer’ users.

+3. Creates a new user based on whatever the user chooses.

+4. Copies over two cleanup scripts to tidy up the OSIRiS left overs on machine reboot.

+5. Creates a scheduled task which executes upon reboot and login of the new user account, this task bootstraps the cleanup scripts.

+6. Deletes the computer shutdown scheduled task and the wi-fi check scheduled task.

+7. Deletes the Officeworks power plan and sets the balanced plan as the default one.

+8. Disconnects the wireless radio and deletes the directory containing the profile data.
+It then forces a reset of the radio to make sure it’s disconnected.

+9. Reboots the machine into the new user account or alternatively shuts down.